| Food Poisoning and Safe Food Handling

 eat undercooked hamburger.
 And be aware of the risk of food poisoning from raw

 fish (including sushi), clams, and oysters.
+Serve foods safely.

 Keep cooked hot foods hot [140°F (60°C) or above] and cold foods cold [40°F (4°C) or below].
+Follow labels on food packaging.
+These labels provide information about when to use

-- When in doubt, throw it out.
+the food and how to store it.
+When in doubt, throw it out.
 If you aren't sure if a food

 is safe, don't eat it.
 Reheating food that is contaminated won't make it